git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 * Footswitch 1/2: Select a function to execute when the first/second footswitch is pressed
 * F1-F5: Select a function to execute when the respective function key is pressed

+The available functions should be self-explanatory, except:

+* *Clip Based Looper*: this uses the currently selected MIDI clip slot.
+If it is empty, a new clip is created (uses the *New Clip Length* setting) and playback is started.
+As long as the footswitch is pressed overdub is activated.
+If the footswitch is released overdub is deactivated.
-* If *Action* is selected as the function, the field below allows to select the action to execute
+* *Action*: if selected as the function, the field below allows to select the action to execute.

 ### Transport